"I was delighted in the supreme sense of freedom that comes from the

 to skin infection.

-[ ] Long sleeve double pocket outdoor type
+[ ] Long sleeve double pocket outdoor type, some are made

 [ ] HD Chamois or flannel double pocket type